War of 17–92: Casselberry v. Fern Park

 Gordon Barnett Surrenders, Moves On

-With the decorative fern industry on a downward spiral and Hibbard seemingly beating him at every turn, Gordon Barnett was weary of the fight.
-He began to look for his exit from Fern Park in the early 1940s.
+Gordon Barnett was weary of the fight with the decorative fern industry on a downward spiral and Hibbard seemingly beating him at every turn.
+Barnett began to look for his exit from Fern Park in the early 1940s.

-From that west Orlando vantage point, Barnett scouted for new real estate frontiers to conquer; and found it.
-In 1945 he closed on 2,100 acres of pine woods, well past the western edge of town.
-Back then, Colonial Drive stopped at Orange Blossom Trail, and not even a dirt road touched Barnett’s parcel.
+From that west Orlando vantage point, Barnett scouted for new real estate frontiers to conquer and found it.
+In 1945, he closed on 2,100 acres of pine woods, well past the western edge of town.
+Colonial Drive stopped at Orange Blossom Trail back then, and not even a dirt road touched Barnett’s parcel.
 However, perhaps learning from Hibbard’s success, the entrepreneur heard rumors of a future cross-state highway.

 Five years later, Highway 50 was built directly through his land.
 His bet had paid off, and Barnett opened up the booming subdivision of Pine Hills.
-With its country club and reasonable prices, it was the preeminent suburban locale for the white working class during the 1950s and 1960s.
+Its country club and reasonable prices made it the preeminent suburban locale for the white working class during the 1950s and 1960s.

 Hibbard Casselberry (left) examines a map of the Casselberry town limits with an eye for growth.